teambit/docs/docs/tutorials/bit-angular-tutorial.md

 Right now the component lives inside your project and may consume some dependencies from your project.
 Bit build is taking place in an **isolated environment** to make sure the process will also succeed on the cloud or in any other project.
-To build your component, run this command inside your angular project:
+To build your component, run this command inside your Angular project:

 ```bash
 $ bit build
 ```

 This results in the component name (product-list) followed by a list of file names.
-Those are the built files of your the component.
+Those are the built files of the component.

 ### Export Component

 With the component properly built, it is now time to share it with the world.
 Components are versioned according to semver standards.
-To Tag your component with a version, run the following command:
+To tag your component with a version, run the following command:

 ```bash
 $ bit tag --all 0.0.1